Fall Expo Guidelines

 • Recording options

-• Poster presenters
+• Resources for presenters

 • Students must “unlist” the presentation to allow the presentation to be viewable only with the direct link and not searchable, but should turn on comments to allow for asynchronous dialogue.

 • Links to the YouTube presentations will be behind a Purdue login for faculty, staff, and students to view for a week and provide feedback to the presentations using a Qualtrics form as if they would face-to-face and ask questions in the comments section.
+You may receive permission from your research mentor to share your presentation with family, friends, and additional colleagues.

 Student researchers must confirm with their research mentors if they are able to upload their research presentations in this virtual format.
 Research mentors will be asked to confirm the presentation may be uploaded.
 Students will not be included in the list of presentations if the research mentor has not approved the presentation being uploaded in a virtual format.
 Students will be notified if they are not approved.

 Unlisting and placing the links behind a Purdue login are ways to prevent the sharing of presentations to others outside Purdue, but the links could be shared.
 If a researcher or research mentor is concerned about sharing the work virtually, consider if removing or providing less-specific information could make it appropriate for online dissemination.
-Following the Conference, students can delete the presentation or make the video private to ensure if a link was shared that it cannot be viewed in the future.
+Following the Expo, students can delete the presentation or make the video private to ensure if a link was shared that it cannot be viewed in the future.
 Presenters should take down the presentation or make them private at the conclusion of the Conference if the research mentor does not provide approval for keeping it up.

 If a student decides to withdraw their submission, they should contact UGresearch@purdue.edu.